General enquiries: 0800 326 5559

 Motivational interviewing

-It’s common for people beginning addiction treatment to have trouble identifying a goal or reason to recover; motivational interviewing can help them achieve this.
+It’s common for people beginning their addiction treatment programme to have trouble identifying a goal or reason to recover; motivational interviewing can help them achieve this.

 Group therapy